CTI BioPharma Corp. (CTIC) stock is nearly perfect except the valuation - The Dwinnex

 Ratios:

-For a better understanding of CTIC, let’s look at its different ratios.
+Our analysis of CTIC’s different ratios will help us gain a deeper understanding of the company.
 For the most recent quarter (mrq), Quick Ratio is recorded 3.60 and its Current Ratio is at 3.60.

 Upgrades & Downgrades